o3de/o3de.org/content/docs/user-guide/scripting/script-canvas/programmer-guide/behavior-context.md

 ![Light component nodes in Script Canvas](/images/user-guide/scripting/script-canvas/behavior-context-ebus-request-light-nodes.png)

-#### EBus events and EntityID
+#### EBus events and EntityId

 EBuses communicate with an entity's components.
 To do this, it needs an address.
 All component EBuses derive from `AZ::ComponentBus`, which is addressable by an ID of the type `AZ::EntityId`.
-For this reason, all nodes from a component EBus have a data pin for an `EntityID`.
-The presence of `Self` in the `EntityID` field refers to the `EntityID` of the entity that owns the Script Canvas graph.
-However, this ID can be assigned to another entity, or even changed to an invalid entity ID.
+For this reason, all nodes from a component EBus have a data pin for an **EntityID**.
+The presence of `Self` in the **EntityID** pin refers to the `AZ::EntityID` of the entity that owns the Script Canvas graph.
+However, this ID can be assigned to another entity, or even changed to an invalid ID.

 ![Self EntityID](/images/user-guide/scripting/script-canvas/behavior-context-ebus-request-entityID.png)